sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/02_javascript/workspaces-js.md

 const icon = await myWorkspace.getIcon();
 ```

 To pin a Workspace, use the [`pin()`](../../../../reference/glue/latest/workspaces/index.html#Workspace-pin) method and optionally pass an icon.
-The title and the Close and Save Workspace buttons of the Workspace tab will be removed and the icon of the Workspace will be shown as the last item in the pinned Workspaces group:
+The title and the "Close" and "Save Workspace" buttons of the Workspace tab will be removed and the icon of the Workspace will be shown as the last item in the pinned Workspaces group:

 ```javascript
 const options = {